The purpose of MPA, the organized voice of psychology in Mississippi, is to advance psychology as a science and a profession by:

 - The field of psychology plays an integral role in public health, by providing treatment and education in the areas of substance abuse, addiction, and other health-related behaviors.
 Individuals suffering from addictions and other psychological disorders have a major impact on the community, and on the nation, causing financial loss, accidents, decreased business productivity, and other significant social and psychological effects.

-- Therapeutic techniques for these individuals generally focus on development of coping skills, ego strength, improved self-esteem, and other behaviors and skills needed to lead a healthy life.
+- Therapeutic techniques for these individuals generally focus on the development of coping skills, ego strength, improved self-esteem, and other behaviors and skills needed to lead a healthy life.
 In recent years, appropriately trained psychologists in some geographic areas have added the use of psychotropic medications to their clinical practice.